Janet Millett: Janet Millett after 1876

 Five years after the death of her husband Janet, aged 59, was living at 26 College Road, Brighton with her cousin, Amelia Travers.
-Janet’s occupation is recorded as, "…Income Derived From Mortgages…".
-In 1886 she moved to Biggleswade, Bedfordshire, to Richmond Villa, 52 The Baulk.
-The 1891 and 1901 Janet was living at Richmond Villa on Cemetery Road, and her occupation was recorded as, "…Living on her own means…".
+Janet’s occupation is recorded as "Income Derived From Mortgages".
+In 1886 she moved to Biggleswade in Bedfordshire, to Richmond Villa, 52 The Baulk.
+The 1891 and 1901 Janet was living at Richmond Villa on Cemetery Road, and her occupation was recorded as "Living on her own means".

 Millett died on 6 October 1904, aged 83, and was buried in the Drove Road Cemetery, Biggleswade, on 10 October 1904.

 A lengthy death notice was printed in the Ampthill & District News, dated 15 October 1904, pays tribute to her, stating that she would be much missed by the poor, to whom she was most charitable and sympathetic during her 18 years in Biggleswade.

 Millet's Last Will reads,"…the personal effects of Janet Millett of the Baulk were valued at £1,980.19s.10d. for Probate and these effects were left to her niece, Louisa Janet Webster, spinster…".